inspec/inspec-aws/docs/resources/aws_ec2_hosts.md

 Use the `aws_ec2_hosts` InSpec audit resource to test properties of the plural resource AWS EC2 Host.

-The AWS::EC2::Host resource allocates a fully dedicated physical server for launching EC2 instances.
+The AWS::EC2::Host allocates a fully dedicated physical server for launching EC2 instances.

 ## Syntax